-In addition, the Company produces a range of cash flow forecasts from short-term operational plans to 3 year forecasts in conjunction with the Company's core planning processes.
+In addition, the Company produces a range of cash flow forecasts to ensure sufficient liquidity exists to fund expenses.

 UK&I Treasury maintain a contingency funding plan for the Company's parent RSAI Ltd that considers access to a range of funding options and sources under normal and stressed scenarios.